Does a Harassment Order Go on Your Record?

 Most often these will be related to criminal charges like domestic violence or stalking.
 Regardless of the associated criminal charge, criminal records are almost always available to the public, meaning that both the records of the criminal charges and the related restraining orders will be part of the public record.

-In regard to the question of, does a restraining order go on your record, assuming the order was filed in a criminal court and not in a civil or family court then the answer is yes.
+In regard to the question of, does a restraining order appear on your record, assuming the order was filed in a criminal court and not in a civil or family court then the answer is yes.

 When people talk about an individual’s record or an individual’s criminal record, they are generally referring to whether or not there are any criminal court records that involve the individual.